 As one of the first coaches of Albert Lea’s wrestling program, LEROY MASS established his program and set the table for coaches that followed.
 With his program, Mass exhibited the rare talent of finding young student athletes and turning them into competitive District, Regional and State champions.
 Read More…

 Lois Fagerquist coached varsity volleyball, softball, basketball, track and field, gymnastics and cheer team over 15 years at Albert Lea High School.
 As volleyball coach her teams won nine out of a possible 10 Big Nine championships and were Region 1AA champions in 1983.
 Read More…

-NEAL SKAAR graduated from Albert Lea High School in 1965.
+NEAL SKAAR graduated from Albert Lea High School in 1964.
 After an outstanding high school career for the Tigers, he wrestled at Luther College.
-While at Luther, he finished fifth, sixth and third in NOAA Division II individual wrestling and is in its Hall of Fame.
+While at Luther, he finished fifth, sixth and third in NCAA Division II wrestling tournament and is in Luther’s Athletic Hall of Fame.
 Read More…

 Basketball & Tennis Coach